 - failing to wash hands completely before preparing or eating food

-- using utensils, cutting boards, or serving dishes that are not clean, causing cross-contamination
+- using utensils, cutting boards, or serving dishes that aren’t clean, causing cross-contamination

 - consuming dairy products or food containing mayonnaise that have been left out too long

-- consuming foods that have not been stored at the right temperature
+- consuming foods that haven’t been stored at the right temperature

-- consuming foods that are not cooked to the right temperature, especially meats and poultry
+- consuming foods that aren’t cooked to the right temperature or duration of time, especially meats and poultry

 - consuming raw seafood products